derekwacks/RaspberryPiKeithleyCommunication/README.md

 #### The nitty-gritty (notes)
 * With the keithley set to RS232 mode, controls should flow through

-* At the time of writing this, the Keithley 2401 user's manual is available at http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf
+* At the time of writing this, the Keithley 2401 user's manual is available at http://research.physics.illinois.edu/bezryadin/labprotocol/Keithley2400Manual.pdf.
+It's also in this repo

 * See Section 18 for commands & syntax